Ceci007/Ceci007/README.md

 ## I'm a Frontend Engineer

-- 🔭 I'm currently working on a React Native app to help you sell stuff you don't need anymore
+- 🔭 I'm currently reviewing my ReactJs skills.
-- 🌱 I want to learn typescript in the future
+- 🌱 I want to improve my testing skills.
-- 👯 I’m looking to collaborate with other developers to create a great app
+- 👯 I’m looking to collaborate with other developers to create a great app.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I play the guitar
+- ⚡ Fun fact: I can play guitar.

 ### Connect with me: